Crymepunk/rajikaru-bot/README.md

 Utility:
-  avatar     Replies with the user's avatar nick       Give a nickname to the mentioned user. role       Adds role to the pinged user.
-(TBS) serverinfo Shows server information.
+  avatar     Replies with the user's avatar nick       Give a nickname to the mentioned user. role       Adds role to the pinged user. serverinfo Shows server information.
 (WIP) userinfo   Shows member information.
 (WIP) ping       Replies with Pong!